 Upon request, MPWMD will make a reasonable effort to provide written agenda materials in appropriate alternative formats, or disability-related modification or accommodation, including auxiliary aids or services, to enable individuals with disabilities to participate in public meetings.
 MPWMD will also make a reasonable effort to provide translation services upon request.
-Submit requests by noon on Tuesday, June 2, 2020, to the Board Secretary at arlene@mpwmd.net or call 831- 658-5652.
+Submit requests by 5 pm on Tuesday, June 30, 2020.
+Requests should be sent to the Board Secretary, MPWMD, P.O.
+Box 85, Monterey, CA, 93942.
+You may also call 831-658-5652 or email arlene@mpwmd.net.